 Anatomy and Function of the Stomach

 The stomach produces a very strong acid.
 This acid helps digest and break down food before it enters the small intestine (duodenum).
+The strong acid also serves as part of our immune system to break down potentially harmful bacteria.
 The lining of the stomach is covered by a thick protective mucous layer which prevents the acid from injuring the wall of the stomach.

 Helicobacter Pylori (H. Pylori)

 This funny-sounding name identifies the basic cause of most peptic ulcers, excluding those caused by aspirin or arthritis drugs.
 This bacteria has a twisted spiral shape that attaches to and infects the mucous layer lining of the stomach.
 This infection produces an inflammation in the stomach wall called gastritis.
 The body even develops a protein antibody in the blood against it.
 The bacteria is probably acquired from contaminated food or from a drinking glass.
-It invades only after H. pylori bacteria injures the protective mucous layer of the stomach.
+Gastritis and ulcers develop only after H. pylori bacteria injures the protective mucous layer of the stomach.

 Arthritis medications include ibuprofen (Advil), Feldene, Naprosyn, Voltaren, Indocin, Aleve, Lodine, and many others.
 As with aspirin, they can damage the mucous layer of the stomach, after which the stomach acid causes the final injury.